aka: Ryu Ga Gotoku

-- Mighty Glacier: He's the slowest of the main playable characters, but has the highest health bar and can deal a ton of damage.
+- Mighty Glacier: He's the slowest of the main playable characters, but can deal a ton of damage.
 When Kiryu tries to grab a heavyset sumo-type enemy he gets pushed away instantly, but Saejima can actually grab these guys like any other mook (with a certain upgrade) which is a testament to his monstrous strength.

 - Rated M for Manly: Aside from being a hulking giant and stone-cold badass, there's also Saejima's way of capturing Revelations - since he doesn't have a camera, he carves elaborate sculptures out of chunks of wood.
 With a chisel, in a few seconds, while roaring.

 - Unfortunately, this also means he's too manly to try karaoke or woo some hostesses.

 - Remember the New Guy: He's actually Majima's best friend and they were a huge influence on each other in their early yakuza days.
 Funny that Majima never mentioned him.